Marcets423/ImAnim/docs/README.md

 ## Demo

-The `demo/` folder contains a comprehensive demo showcasing all features:
+The `demo_im_anim.cpp` file (optional) provides a comprehensive demo showcasing all features:

 - Interactive easing curve visualizer
 - Cubic bezier editor
 - Spring physics playground
 - All animation types with live controls
 - Performance benchmarks

+Call `ImAnimDemoWindow()` in your ImGui frame to display the demo window.

 ## Contributing